 3. Return those awkward-fitting pants to Kohl’s even if you’ve washed them.

-Yes, that means you can return anything (except electronics).
+Yes, that means you can return anything (except premium electronics like gaming products and speakers).
+You can also make a return at Kohl’s without a receipt.
 A Kohl’s associate can look up your purchase on your Kohl’s card or major credit card.
 They can also pull up your purchase through a rewards or online order number.